firefart/rt-docker/Readme.md

 The following configuration files need to be present before starting:

 - `RT_SiteConfig.pm` : RTs main configuration file.
 This needs to be present in the root of the dir.
 See `RT_SiteConfig.pm.example` for an example configration and the needed paths and settings for this configuration.
+- `Caddyfile`: The webserver config.
+See `Caddyfile.example` for an example.
 - `./msmtp/msmtp.conf` : config for msmtp (outgoing email).
-See msmtp.conf for an example.
-The ./msmtp folder is also mounted to /msmtp/ in the container so you can load certificates from the config file.
+See `msmtp.conf.example` for an example.
+The `./msmtp` folder is also mounted to `/msmtp/` in the container so you can load certificates from the config file.
-- `./certs/`: This folder should contain all certificates needed for caddy
 - `crontab` : Crontab file that will be run as the RT user.
 See contab.example for an example.
 Crontab output will be sent to the MAILTO address (it uses the msmtp config).
+- `./getmail/getmailrc`: This file configures your E-Mail fetching.
+See `getmailrc.example` for an example. `getmail` configuration docs are available under [https://getmail6.org/configuration.html](https://getmail6.org/configuration.html).
+The configuration options for `rt-mailgate` which is used to store the emails in request tracker can be viewed under [https://docs.bestpractical.com/rt/5.0.7/rt-mailgate.html](https://docs.bestpractical.com/rt/5.0.7/rt-mailgate.html).

 Additional configs:

+- `./certs/`: This folder should contain all optional certificates needed for caddy
 - `./gpg/` : This folder should contain the gpg keyring if used in rt.
 Be sure to chmod the files to user 1000 with 0600 so RT will not complain.
 - `./smime/` : This folder should contain the SMIME certificate if configured in RT
 - `./shredder/` : This directory will be used by the shredder functionality [https://docs.bestpractical.com/rt/latest/RT/Shredder.html](https://docs.bestpractical.com/rt/latest/RT/Shredder.html) so the backups are stored on the host